John Chamberlain (died 1617): A troubled inheritance

+John Chamberlain inherited problems and debts with his father's estate.
 After Sir Thomas detached the mansion at Prestbury from its manor in 1574, in 1577 a group of Churchdown tenants (from Hucclecote and Shurdington) brought suit against him in Chancery alleging practice, involving Pate as steward, over their tenures.
-By order of that court, meetings were held at Prestbury to inspect the claims and customs: these being incompletely resolved by 1580, in 1582 the tenants (wanting a settlement) brought a fresh suit against John Chamberlain (aged 23), heir to the barony, who after a long hearing agreed to ratify a schedule of customary terms favourable to the plaintiffs, as approved by himself and the court, all seeking an harmonious outcome.
-It was not to be.
+By order of that court, meetings were held at Prestbury to inspect the claims and customs: these being incompletely resolved by 1580, in 1582 the tenants (wanting a settlement) brought a fresh suit against John Chamberlain (aged 23), heir to the barony, who after a long hearing agreed to ratify a schedule of customary terms favourable to the plaintiffs (heritable estate for six descents), as approved by himself and the court, all seeking an harmonious outcome.
 In 1583-1585, tenants of Witcombe faced a claim of perjury relating to manorial rights.
+In 1590, lawsuits broke out between Chamberlain, seeking to recover goods delivered to Lady Anne, and George Bagehot (her executor), who invoked the will of his wife's late father: the dispute led to commissions, depositions and inventories, and in 1591 to the Star Chamber.